NISOx-BDI/Software_Comparison_Analyses/README.md

 To cite this repository, please cite the corresponding manuscript:

-"Exploring the Impact of Analysis Software on fMRI Results" Alexander Bowring, Thomas E. Nichols, Camille MaumetTechnical Report bioRxiv: 1-<ADD_NUM_OF_PAGES>. doi: <ADD_DOI_WITH_LINK>.
+"Exploring the Impact of Analysis Software on fMRI Results" Alexander Bowring, Thomas E. Nichols, Camille Maumet.
+Technical Report. bioRxiv: 1-<ADD_NUM_OF_PAGES>. doi: <ADD_DOI_WITH_LINK>.

 ## How to reproduce the figures